codestation/gclite/readme.txt

 You can configure the folder prefix (use CAT_ for folders or not), showing uncategorized content and change the category mode in system settings.

+If you want a translation of the visible options then edit the file category_lite_en.txt and save it using the language code that first you (e.g. "es" for spanish).

+Languages supported: "ja", "en", "fr", "es", "de", "it", "nl", "pt", "ru", "ko", "ch1", "ch2"

 The source code is also available in https://github.com/codestation/gclite

 TODO: